Arinaldo Rrapaj

-Arinaldo Rrapaj (born 9 August 2001) is an Albanian footballer who plays as a midfielder for First Professional Football League (Bulgaria) club Ludogorets Razgrad on loan at Albanian Team Partizani Tirana playing in Kategoria Superiore ,and the Albania national team.
+Arinaldo Rrapaj (born 9 August 2001) is an Albanian footballer who plays as a midfielder for Kolos Kovalivka and the Albania national team.

 Career

 Flamurtari

-A graduate of the club's youth academy, Rrapaj made his Albanian Superliga debut on 19 May 2018, playing the entirety of a 2-1 home defeat to Partizani Tirana.
+A graduate of the club's youth academy, Rrapaj made his Albanian Superliga debut on 19 May 2018, playing the entirety of a 2–1 home defeat to Partizani Tirana.

 Partizani Tirana

 Rrapaj spent the 2020–21 season with Skënderbeu, making 30 league appearances for the club.
 In June 2021, he joined Partizani Tirana, signing a three-year deal with an optional extension for a fourth year.